playframework/playframework.com/public/markdown/community-process.md

 ## Project ownership

-The Play project source code is owned and licensed by [Typesafe](https://www.typesafe.com).
-Typesafe employees a team of developers who work on Play full time, and has the final say on both product decisions and technical decisions for the project.
+The Play project source code is owned and licensed by [Lightbend](https://www.lightbend.com).
+Lightbend employees a team of developers who work on Play full time, and has the final say on both product decisions and technical decisions for the project.

-Though Typesafe wholly owns the Play project and has the final say in any decisions made, Typesafe does not own the Play community, nor does Typesafe take for granted its existence.
+Though Lightbend wholly owns the Play project and has the final say in any decisions made, Lightbend does not own the Play community, nor does Lightbend take for granted its existence.
 The Play community is arguably just as important, if not more important, than the Play project itself.
-With over 400 community contributors to the core of Play, and hundreds more to the broader Play ecosystem, the Play community could easily survive without or in spite of Typesafe, if it ever came to that.
+With over 400 community contributors to the core of Play, and hundreds more to the broader Play ecosystem, the Play community could easily survive without or in spite of Lightbend, if it ever came to that.

-For this reason, Typesafe's relationship to the Play project is best described as a stewardship, Typesafe manages the Play project, but is held accountable by the Play community.
+For this reason, Lightbend's relationship to the Play project is best described as a stewardship, Lightbend manages the Play project, but is held accountable by the Play community.

-For a statement of how Typesafe views open source, see the [Typesafe Open Source Position Statement](http://typesafe.com/open-source-position-statement).
+For a statement of how Lightbend views open source, see the [Lightbend Open Source Position Statement](http://lightbend.com/open-source-position-statement).

 ## Definitions